DTegano/ImageRecognition-KaggleBirds/README.md

-# Image Recognition- Kaggle Birds
+# Image Recognition - Kaggle Birds

 This repository demonstrates a Convolutional Neural Network used on Kaggle's 180 Bird Species Data Set.
 Within this data, there are 24,507 training images for the 180 different bird species, along with 900 validation and test images.
 This project was done using Google Colaboratory.